-Rumer Willis Slays In Yellow Lingerie While Posing In Bed & Promotes Self Love
+Rumer Willis Slays In Yellow Lingerie While Posing In Bed & Promoting Self Love

 Rumer Willis radiated confidence and beauty while rocking a no-frills lingerie set in a series of Instagram pics.
-For her photoshoot at home, the Dancing with the Stars champ was joined by a cute canine companion.
+For her photo shoot at home, the Dancing with the Stars champ was joined by a cute canine companion.

 Her undies were designed by the intimate apparel brand Cuup.
 Rumer, 32, recently spoke with the label about what it's been like growing up with her body in the spotlight.
 As the daughter of former Hollywood power couple Demi Moore and Bruce Willis, she has always attracted attention.
 Unfortunately, she said that she used to feel like an "outsider" due to the way she looked, and her struggles were made worse by the burgeoning popularity of blogs when she was a teen.
 She recalled some of them saying that she looked like a man and deeming her "ugly."